6 Essential Tips to See You Through A School Closure

 It seems the most obvious tip, but it’s also perhaps the most important.
 Keeping in touch with your staff members, parents and students throughout any school closures will help reassure your community and keep them updated with any key changes they need to know about.
 This includes hints and tips to see you through self-isolation, updates on school activities and potential reopen dates, as well as setting tasks for students to keep learning going and ensuring parents stay informed of their child/children’s progress.

-Read this helpful article written by the Principal of Kellett School in Hong Kong, Mark Steed, which includes practical tips on communicating with staff, students and parents with advice on answering questions, dealing with the media and being responsive.
+The Principal of Kellett School in Hong Kong, Mark Steed, published a helpful guide includes practical tips on communicating with staff, students and parents with advice on answering questions, dealing with the media and being responsive.
 ‘Covid-19 Advice for School Leaders: Pt3 – Communications Strategy‘

 2. Collaborate Online